MichalLytek/typegraphql-prisma/Readme.md

 import { Authorized, Extensions } from "type-graphql";

-// define the decorators configs const userFieldsConfig: ModelFieldsConfig<"User"> = {
+// define the decorators configs const userEnhanceConfig: ModelConfig<"User"> = {
+  fields: {
     email: [
       Authorized(Role.ADMIN),
       Extensions({ logMessage: "Danger zone", logLevel: LogLevel.WARN }), ],
+  },
 };
-const recipeFieldsConfig: ModelFieldsConfig<"Recipe"> = {
+const modelsEnhanceMap: ModelsEnhanceMap = {
+  User: userEnhanceConfig,
+  // or apply it inline
+  Recipe: {
+    class: [
+      // decorators for @ObjectType model class
+      Extensions({ logMessage: "Secret recipe", logLevel: LogLevel.INFO }), ],
+    fields: {
+      // decorator for model class fields
       averageRating: [Authorized()],
+    },
+  },
 };
-const modelsEnhanceMap: ModelsEnhanceMap = {
-  User: userFieldsConfig,
-  Recipe: recipeFieldsConfig,
-};

-// apply the config (it will apply decorators on the model class properties) applyModelsEnhanceMap(modelsEnhanceMap);
+// apply the config (it will apply decorators on the model class and its properties) applyModelsEnhanceMap(modelsEnhanceMap);
 ```

-This way, you can apply some rules on single model fields, like `User.email` visible only for Admin.
+This way, you can apply some rules on single model or its fields, like `User.email` visible only for Admin.

 #### Adding fields to model type